Delayed Supreme Court ruling makes Trump trial on 2020 charges unlikely before election

 All proceedings at the lower court level have been put on hold until the Supreme Court issues its decision.

-The post Delayed Supreme Court ruling makes Trump trial on 2020 charges unlikely before election appeared first on Wisconsin Examiner.
+The post Delayed Supreme Court ruling makes Trump trial on 2020 charges unlikely before election appeared first on Oregon Capital Chronicle.